Syncano/syncano-node/docs/docs/building-sockets/core-api.md

 ### Logging

-Easy way to debugg your script code.
-Think of it as your console.log but for your socket.
+Easy way to debug your script code.
+Think of it as your `console.log` but for your Socket.

 ```js
 // Listen for all events